top of page

 ~ Denis Martindale, 2014

-Unique to Britain, and now only found in Scotland, the Scottish Wildcat, also known as the "Highlands Tiger" is an endangered population believed to be related to the European wildcat (felis silvestris silvestris) or perhaps as its own distinct sub-species (felis silvestris grampia).
-There are estimated to be fewer than 100 wildcats concentrated in the northern and north-eastern Highlands, in Morven and the Ardnamurchan peninsula in the western Highlands.
-Of these, none may be pure wildcat, most carrying at least 25% domestic cat genes.
-This fierce wildcat or its hybrid is the likely inspiration of the mythological Scottish creature, the Cat Sìth, the fairy cat of Scottish Gaelic tradition; it was said to be as large as a dog, had a white spot on its chest and was sometimes held to be a witch in disguise!
-‘Touch not the cat bott a glove" - good advice from Clan Chattan!
-Repopulation efforts are in place, and sales of this tartan benefit habitat reservation and conservation efforts to help preserve the cats.
+If you catch a flash of these colors in the corner of your eye, you might have glimpsed the "Highland Tiger" or perhaps a lucky individual sporting a kilt in this tartan!
+Unique to Britain and now found only in Scotland, the Scottish Wildcat is an endangered species, believed to be related to the European wildcat (Felis silvestris silvestris) or possibly a distinct sub-species (Felis silvestris grampia).
+There are an estimated 100 wildcats concentrated in the northern and northeastern Highlands, in Morven, and on the Ardnamurchan peninsula in the western Highlands.
+Today, none of these cats may be pure wildcat, as most are believed to carry at least 25% domestic cat genes.
+Nevertheless, these cats were well known by shepherds and even mentioned in Sir Walter Scott's "The Lady of the Lake" as fierce and untameable creatures.
+This wildcat or its hybrid likely inspired the mythological Scottish creature, the Cat Sìth, the fairy cat of Scottish Gaelic tradition, or the Kellas Cat of folklore—large black cats reported in the Kellas area of Moray.
+These mythical sightings described creatures as large as dogs, with white spots on their chests, sometimes believed to be witches in disguise!
+"Touch not the cat bot a glove"—wise advice from Clan Chattan!
+Repopulation efforts are underway for these earthly cats, and sales of the tartan benefit habitat preservation and conservation efforts to help preserve them.
 Meow!
-Hiss! 🐯 🏴
+Hiss!
+Purr! 🖤 🤎 🤍 🧡 🤎 🐯 🏴󠁧󠁢󠁳󠁣󠁴󠁿

 This is the tartan which initially inspired this website.